edd26/JuliaLearning/README.md

   * running TestingPairwiseCorrelationmatrix.jl script
   * adjustment of the parameters used in the above script.

+### Test scripts
+In order to test if some of the packages are properly installed, the scripts form "test_scripts" folder may be used.

 ## Local packages
 In this repository there are few packages which contain functions  which are necessary to run above scripts.
 Those are:
 * GifGenerator.jl - package in which